 Another essential stop is the Twelve-Angled Stone, located on Hatunrumiyoc Street.
 This stone is a masterpiece of Inca masonry, perfectly fitted into the wall without mortar.
 The precision with which the Incas shaped and placed each stone continues to amaze visitors and scholars alike.
 While the Twelve-Angled Stone is often crowded with tourists, it is a must-see for anyone interested in Inca engineering and architecture.

 Additionally, the San Blas Plaza serves as the heart of the neighborhood.
-This charming square is surrounded by cafes, shops, and galleries, and often hosts live music and cultural events.
+Cafes, shops, and galleries surround this charming square, which often hosts live music and cultural events.
 It’s a perfect place to relax, soak in the atmosphere, and watch daily life unfold.
 From the plaza, visitors can easily access other attractions, such as the Museo de Arte Precolombino and numerous artisan workshops, making San Blas a vibrant cultural hub.

 San Blas offers a culinary journey that is as rich and diverse as its cultural heritage.
 The neighborhood is home to a variety of eateries, from cozy cafes to fine-dining establishments, each offering a taste of Peruvian cuisine with a unique twist.
 For those eager to sample traditional dishes, several must-visit spots cater to all tastes and budgets.